mek-x/data-collector/README.md

 ## Deployment

 This project uses `ko` as a build system.
+See the current defaults in the [config file](.ko.yaml).

 ### Docker containers

 By default containers for 32/64 bit arm and 64 x86 architectures are being built.
 Example deployment using `docker-compose.yml` may be like in this example:

 ```yaml
 version: '2'